BASIS OF PREPARATION OF ACCOUNTS

 Inventories are valued at lower of weighted average cost and estimated

-net realizable value after providing for cost of obsolescence, where
+net realisable value after providing for cost of obsolescence, where

-labour and applicable overhead expenses and
+cost comprises material, labour and applicable overhead expenses and

 which represents the costs incurred upto the stage at which the goods

-FOREIGN EXCHANGE CONVERSION The transactions in foreign currency are
+The transactions in foreign currency are accounted for at a standard

-transactions settled during the year are recognized in the profit and
+during the year are recognised in the statement of profit and loss.

 Monetary assets and liabilities denominated in foreign currencies as at